appneta/AppNetaTraceViewBundle/README.md

     arguments: ['@service_container']
 ```

-To enable Twig template tracking, modify your `config.yml` like so:
+To enable Twig template tracking, add this line to the `twig` section of your `config.yml`:
 ```
 twig:
     base_template_class: AppNeta\TraceViewBundle\Template\TraceViewTwigTemplate